 1. Overview

-This codelab is built on top of Confidential Space codelab.
-Signed container image support improves the usability for customers by giving them an option to authenticate a container using an attested public key instead of specifying image digest in the Workload Identity Pool (WIP) policy.
+This codelab builds on the Confidential Space codelab.
+Signed container image support given an option to authenticate a container using an attested public key instead of specifying image digest in the Workload Identity Pool (WIP) policy.

 What changed with signed container image support in Confidential Space: